img1920*460

 Do not get your question answered?

-SDCM is an acronym which stands for Standard Deviation Colour Matching.
-SDCM has the same meaning as a “MacAdam ellipse”. it determines the light color of LED lights in similar color temperature.
+SDCM stands for Standard Deviation Colour Matching, which is synonymous with a "MacAdam ellipse."
+It assesses the color consistency of LED lights with similar color temperatures.

 Do not get your question answered?

-CRI (color rendering index) is a measure of how accurately a light source illuminates objects' true colors, High-CRI LED lighting is a light-emitting diode (LED) lighting source that offers a high color rendering index (CRI).
-CRI is a quantitative measure of a light's ability to reproduce the colors of objects faithfully in comparison with an ideal or natural light source.
+The Color Rendering Index (CRI) is a metric used to evaluate how accurately a light source reveals the true colors of objects.
+High-CRI LED lighting refers to light-emitting diodes (LEDs) that provide a high CRI value.
+CRI quantifies a light source's capacity to faithfully reproduce the colors of objects in comparison to an ideal or natural light source.

 Do not get your question answered?

-Bin: The same bin number for every order
+• Bin Number: We ensure the same bin number for every order.

 Do not get your question answered?